I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dsound/nn-dsound-ikspropertyset~r2.md

 <p> </p>

 ## -remarks
 <p>The <b>IKsPropertySet</b> interface methods translate user-mode property requests into kernel-mode property sets that are used by KS minidrivers. </p>

 <p>KS objects include, for example, KS filters, KS pins, and KS clocks. </p>

-<p>The <b>IKsPropertySet</b> interface methods translate user-mode property requests into kernel-mode property sets that are used by KS minidrivers. </p>

-<p>KS objects include, for example, KS filters, KS pins, and KS clocks. </p>

-<p>The <b>IKsPropertySet</b> interface methods translate user-mode property requests into kernel-mode property sets that are used by KS minidrivers. </p>

-<p>KS objects include, for example, KS filters, KS pins, and KS clocks. </p>

-<p>The <b>IKsPropertySet</b> interface methods translate user-mode property requests into kernel-mode property sets that are used by KS minidrivers. </p>

-<p>KS objects include, for example, KS filters, KS pins, and KS clocks. </p>